 Profound changes

 The most striking shift in recent years is that EULAs have moved beyond software access and into the realm of customer data.
 What you produce with the tools (models, drawings, schedules, and outputs) has become strategically valuable to the software developers – as valuable as the software itself.
-Vendors now see customer data as fuel for analytics, training, and new AI services.
+Vendors now see customer data as fuel for things like analytics, training, and new AI services.
 The contract language has followed and there are varying degrees of land grab going on.

 This year alone we have seen two firms – Midjourney and D5 Render – attempt to change their EULAs to automatically lay claim to perpetual rights access and use customer created data (mainly AI renderings), as well as the right to pass on lawsuits if any of those images infringe copyright and are subsequently used by the software vendor to train its AI models.
-Many of the pure-play AI firms will lay claim to your first born given half a chance.

 Autodesk

-Closer to home, Autodesk provides a recent sharp example.
-Its current Acceptable Use Policy (we think updated May 2025), forbids customers from using “any Offering or related Output” to train machine learning or AI systems as a blanket term.
-In practice, this implies that even if you create designs entirely in-house, you may not lawfully use that output to train and develop your own AI models on your own data.
-Autodesk alone holds the right to decide if, when, or how your data can be used for such purposes.
+On a strict reading, this clause implies that even if you create designs entirely in-house, you may not be allowed to use your own data to train and develop your own AI models.
+If correct, Autodesk could hold the right to decide if, when, or how your data can be used for such purposes.

-Autodesk’s licensing language creates a subtle but important tension between ownership and control.
-In its License and Services Agreement (effectively the EULA), Autodesk reassures customers with familiar phrases such as “You own Your Work” and “Your Content remains yours.”
 On the surface, this means that the models, drawings, and other outputs you create belong to you, not Autodesk.
-However, when you move into Autodesk’s General Terms of Use and the Acceptable Use Policy (AUP), the definition of what you can do with that work becomes more constrained.
+However, deeper in the Terms of Use and the accompanying Acceptable Use Policy (AUP), the scope of what you can do with that work becomes more constrained — particularly in relation to AI or derivative use cases.

 Talking with May Winfield, global director of commercial, legal and digital risks for global engineering consultancy Buro Happold, she suggests this goes further: Autodesk’s Acceptable Use Policy’s purported restrictions on customer outputs may even conflict with copyright laws in certain jurisdictions, where authors automatically own their creations unless they expressly transfer or license those rights.
 The question becomes: if copyright law guarantees authorship, but Autodesk contractually limits permitted uses, which prevails?

 I know many of the more progressive AEC firms that attend our NXT BLD event are training their own in-house AI based on their Revit models, Revit derived DWGs and PDFs.
-With no caveats or carve outs for customers, they now have the Sword of Damocles hanging over their data.
-As worded, the broad use of the word ‘output’ could theoretically even apply to an Industry Foundation Classes (IFC) file exported from Revit, as it’s an output from Autodesk’s product stack, meaning you are not even allowed to train AI on an open standard!
+With no caveats or carve outs for customers, they potentially now have the Sword of Damocles hanging over their data.
+As worded, the broad use of the word ‘output’ could theoretically even apply to an Industry Foundation Classes (IFC) file exported from Revit, as it’s an output from Autodesk’s product stack, which could mean you are not even allowed to train AI on an open standard!

-Legally, the company has not taken your intellectual property; instead, it has ring-fenced its permitted uses, in a very specific way.
-This creates what I’m calling a “legal DRM moat” around your data.
-Autodesk positions itself as the arbiter of how your data can be exploited, leaving you in possession of your files but without full freedom to decide their fate.
+Autodesk potentially positions itself as the arbiter of how your data can be exploited, leaving you in possession of your files but without full freedom to decide their fate.
 The fine print ensures Autodesk maintains leverage over emerging AI workflows, even while telling customers their data still belongs to them.
 And the one place where this restriction doesn’t apply is within Autodesk’s cloud ecosystem, now called Autodesk Platform Services (APS).
 Only last month at Autodesk University, Autodesk was showing the AI training of data within the Autodesk Cloud.

 Knock-on risks for consultants